Will Mahoney

-William James Fitzpatrick Mahoney (February 5, 1894 – February 9, 1967) was an American vaudevillian performer, stage actor and theatre manager of the latter he was best known for carving out a successful stage career in Australia.
+William James Fitzpatrick Mahoney (February 5, 1894 – February 9, 1967) was an American vaudevillian performer, stage actor and theatre manager who later had a successful stage career in Australia.

 Early life

 He was born in Helena, Montana, to rancher Michael Fitzpatrick and Mary Moran.
 His father died when he was two and his mother who had two children, Frank and Mary from a previous marriage, supported the family by holding several jobs.